E3SM-Project/e3sm_diags/source/quickguides/old/quick-guide-cori.rst

         lat_lon_demo/viewer/index.html

 **Tip:** Once you're on the webpage for a specific plot, click on the 'Output Metadata' drop down menu to view the metadata for the displayed plot.
 Running that command allows the displayed plot to be recreated.
 Changing any of the options will modify the just that resulting figure.

+.. _cori-params:

 Running all of the diagnostics sets
 -----------------------------------